41223109l/RainWalk/README.md

 This is a final project for the Data Science and Computer Programming course at NTNU.

 ## 📌 Project Overview
-RainWalk Pro is a Geospatial Web application built with **Python** and **Streamlit**.
+RainWalk is a Geospatial Web application built with **Python** and **Streamlit**.
 It aims to enhance the walking experience in Taipei—a city known for its frequent rainfall—by integrating real-time meteorological data with urban spatial analysis.

 ## 🎬 Project Demonstration
 [![Watch the video](https://img.youtube.com/vi/H1cTaqjRts0/maxresdefault.jpg)](https://youtu.be/H1cTaqjRts0)